 Source: adapted from Delfs, R. (1990) “Arteries of the Empire”, Far Eastern Economic Review, 15 March 1990, pp. 28-29.

-The Grand Canal system (or Da Yun He) represents a remarkable achievement of imperial Chinese hydraulic engineering.
+The Grand Canal system (or Da Yun He) represents a remarkable imperial Chinese hydraulic engineering achievement.
 At its peak during the Ming dynasty (1368-1644 AD), the system totaled about 2,500 kilometers, with Beijing at its northernmost extension, Hangzhou at its southernmost point, and Luoyang at its easternmost point.
 It connected the political center of the empire in the north (especially from the Song dynasty; 960 AD) with the economic and agricultural centers of central and southern China.
 This was mainly achieved by linking two of China’s most important river basins, the Yellow River (Huang He) and the Yangtze River (Chang Jiang).
 The canal must ascend a gradual slope to an elevation of more than 40 meters north of the Yangtze.
-To ensure safe circulation, a system of locks (the Chinese are attributed to the first lock ever built in 983), feeder lakes, and lateral canals were constructed.
-Under such circumstances, the control of a unified China became a possibility and the Grand Canal is acknowledged to be a significant element in the economic and political stability of imperial China, mainly through grain distribution.
+A system of locks (the Chinese are attributed to the first lock ever built in 983), feeder lakes, and lateral canals were constructed to ensure safe circulation.
+Under such circumstances, the control of a unified China became a possibility.
+The Grand Canal is acknowledged as a significant element in imperial China’s economic and political stability, mainly through grain distribution.